Skip to main content

 True IT/OT Convergence isn't just about stringing cables between the factory network and the corporate cloud.
 It is about building a secure, governed bridge that respects the priorities of both departments.

-By utilizing a Unified Namespace, enforcing Outbound-Only network policies, and automatically Normalizing Data, organizations can finally achieve the holy grail of manufacturing: giving the Enterprise the data it craves, while giving the Shop Floor the security it demands.
+By utilizing a Unified Namespace, enforcing Outbound-Only network policies, and automatically Normalizing Data, organizations can improve data availability for Enterprise systems while preserving stronger Shop Floor security boundaries.